Source: Packers, DE Wilkerson agree to terms

-GREEN BAY, Wis. - Muhammad Wilkerson will be the first significant addition to the Green Bay Packers' defense this offseason.
+GREEN BAY, Wis. -- Muhammad Wilkerson will be the first significant addition to the Packers' defense this offseason.

 A former first-round pick, Wilkerson agreed to terms with the Packers on Tuesday, a source told ESPN.
 The deal is expected to be for one season, giving Wilkerson the opportunity to test free agency again next year.

 Wilkerson, who was released by the New York Jets earlier this month, will be reunited with new Packers defensive coordinator Mike Pettine.
-Pettine served in the same capacity for the Jets from 2009-12 and coached Wilkerson during his first two years in the league.
+Pettine served in the same capacity for the Jets from 2009 to 2012 and coached Wilkerson during his first two years in the league.

-The Jets released Wilkerson on March 5, ending a seven-year run that turned bitter last season.
+The Jets released Wilkerson on March 5, ending a seven-year run in New York that turned bitter last season.
 Wilkerson visited the Packers two days later, but he also made visits to the Saints, Chiefs and Redskins before choosing the Packers.

 The Packers are looking to rebuild a defense that has not finished in the top 10 since their Super Bowl season of 2010.
 Coach Mike McCarthy fired defensive coordinator Dom Capers in January after nine seasons.

-Still, defensive line might be the deepest position on the Packers defensive roster with budding star Kenny Clark, Pro Bowler Mike Daniels and the improving Dean Lowry.
+Still, defensive line might be the deepest position on the Packers' defensive roster, with budding star Kenny Clark, Pro Bowler Mike Daniels and the improving Dean Lowry.
 The bigger positions of need are at cornerback and outside linebacker.

 Wilkerson, 28, was benched for the final three games of last season, ostensibly because he was late for a meeting on Dec.
 15; it marked the fourth time since 2015 he was disciplined for tardiness.